CShahanGH/CSInteractiveGraphicsS24/README.md

 ### Ray

-Ray creates an invisible ray giving aa start point and a direction.
+Ray creates an invisible ray giving a start point and a direction.

 ### Renderer